 Dram Shop Lawyer In Philadelphia

 Restaurants, bars, and social party hosts owe it to the public to not over-serve guests.
 Serving too much alcohol and allowing a guest to drive causes a dangerous situation.
+Drunk drivers cause deadly situations on the road, like a wrong way driver crash.
 The area of civil law that deals with these circumstances is called dram shop law.

 How Dram Shop Law Works